Online Academy Conditions of Sale

 Refunds are calculated as follows upon receipt of the written request to email@example.com

 - More than 28 days before the COURSE start date: UCEM Online Academy will retain 20% of the fees due.

 - 28-14 days before the COURSE start date: UCEM Online Academy will retain 50% of the fees due.

 - Less than 14 days before the start date: UCEM Online Academy will retain 100% of the fees due.

 10.1 Please note that UCEM Online Academy is not able to guarantee a place on a COURSE for DELEGATEs who wish to recommence their training after withdrawing.

-10.2 Withdrawal is when a DELEGATE decides to leave the COURSE, and does not intend at that point of decision to return to the same COURSE at a future date.
-A DELEGATE is required to re-enrol to UCEM Online Academy following the registration process as published on the UCEM Online Academy website if a decision is made at a later date to re-join the COURSE.
+10.2 Withdrawal is when a DELEGATE decides to leave the COURSE and does not intend at that point of decision to return to the same COURSE at a future date.
+A DELEGATE is required to re-enrol to UCEM Online Academy following the registration process as published on the UCEM Online Academy website if a decision is made later to re-join the COURSE.
 A new contract with UCEM Online Academy will be entered if a place is offered and accepted by the DELEGATE.